 AWS Control Tower offers the easiest way to set up and govern a secure, multi-account AWS environment.
-It establishes a landing zone that is based on best-practices blueprints, and it enables governance using guardrails you can choose from a pre-packaged list.
+It establishes a landing zone that is based on best-practices blueprints, and it enables governance using controls you can choose from a pre-packaged list.
 The landing zone is a well-architected, multi-account baseline that follows AWS best practices.
-Guardrails implement governance rules for security, compliance, and operations.
+Controls implement governance rules for security, compliance, and operations.

 Q: Who should use AWS Control Tower?

 If you want to create or manage your multi-account AWS environment with best practices, use AWS Control Tower.
 It offers prescriptive guidance to govern your AWS environment at scale.
 It gives you control over your environment without sacrificing the speed and agility AWS provides for builders.
 You will benefit if you are building a new AWS environment, starting out on your journey on AWS, starting a new cloud initiative, are completely new to AWS, or if you have an existing multi-account AWS environment but prefer a solution with built-in blueprints and controls.

 Q: What are the benefits of AWS Control Tower?

 Distributed teams can provision new AWS accounts quickly, while cloud IT has the peace of mind of knowing that all accounts are aligned with centrally established, company-wide policies.
 AWS Control Tower provides a single location to easily set up your new well-architected multi-account environment and govern your AWS workloads with rules for security, operations, and internal compliance.
 You can automate the setup of your AWS environment with best-practices blueprints for multi-account structure, identity, access management, and account provisioning workflow.
 For ongoing governance, you can select and apply prepackaged policies organization-wide or to specific groups of accounts.